 They’ll try to convince you to give them remote access to your computer.
 They may say they can help with something like a slow internet connection, or fix a virus.
 The fraudsters may also ask you to download software, visit a specific website or follow instructions which give them control.

-The scammer may offer a refund for your inconvenience.
+The scammers may offer a refund for your inconvenience.
 They’ll then try to persuade you to log on to online banking to check you've received the money.
 The scammer will still have remote access, meaning they can see everything you’re typing – including your online banking log on details.

-There are some steps you can take to help make sure your money is secure:
+Here are some steps you can take to help make sure your money is secure:

 Read our page on the latest scams for more on how you can help protect yourself from fraud.

 If you've given remote access to someone in this way, you should take these steps.